-2Institute for Mathematics, TU Berlin, Str. des 17.
-Juni 136, 10623 Berlin, Germany, koenig@math.tu-berlin.de
+&lt;sup>†Institute for Mathematics, TU Berlin, Germany.
+E-mail: koenig@math.tu-berlin.de

-3Freie Universität Berlin, Habelschwerdter Allee 45, 14195 Berlin, ozrens@t-com.me these models.
-Branching discrete random walks on \mathbb{Z}^d with time-space i.i.d. offspring distributions were studied in the context of survival properties, global/local growth rates and diffusivity; and their connections to the directed polymers in random environment, see e.g. [BGK05, Y08, CY11].
-Detailed analyses of recurrence/transience properties of discrete-time branching Markov chains with only spacedependent environment, which does not exhibit in general the the usual dichotomy valid for irreducible Markov chains, were carried out in [CMP98, MP00, MP03, CP07, M08, BGK09, GMPV10], to mention some.
+&lt;sup>‡Freie Universität Berlin, Germany.
+E-mail: ozrens@t-com.me

+Another large class of random processes that develop striking properties in random surroundings is the class of branching processes.
+Let us briefly describe some of the work that was carried out about these models.
+Branching discrete-time random walks on $\mathbb{Z}^d$ with time-space i.i.d. offspring distributions were studied in the context of survival properties, global/local growth rates and diffusivity, see e.g. [4, 8]; connections between this type of branching random walks and directed polymers in random environment were investigated in [22].
+Another class of branching random processes in random environment is discrete-time branching Markov chains with only space-dependent environment.
+Such processes do not exhibit in general the usual dichotomy valid for irreducible Markov chains.
+Detailed analyses of their recurrence/transience properties were carried out in [6, 17, 18, 7, 21, 2, 10], to mention some.
 The main techniques in these studies relate these models to the better-known random walk in random environments, using the spectral properties of underlying Markov process and studying the embedded Galton-Watson processes in random environment.